jonathanshine/classical-music-app/README.md

 # Classical Music App

-*A web application to find and display information on classical composers and there works.
+*A web application to find and display information on classical composers and their works.
 The eventual goal is to create a tool for musicians where they can have access to recordings and scores for easier study.*